gpuweb/cts/docs/terms.md

 ## Queries

-A _Query_ is a structured object (which can be represented as a string).
+A _Query_ is a structured object which specifies a subset of cases in exactly one Suite.
+A Query can be represented uniquely as a string.
 Queries are used to:

-- Identify the subtree of the full test tree, rooted an any arbitrary node.
+- Identify a subtree of a suite (by identifying the root node of that subtree).
-- Identify individual cases (rooted at a leaf).
+- Identify individual cases.
 - Represent the list of tests that a test runner (standalone, wpt, or cmdline) should run.
-- Identify subtrees which should not be "collapsed" during WPT `cts.html` generation, so that they can be individually suppressed.
+- Identify subtrees which should not be "collapsed" during WPT `cts.html` generation, so that that cts.html "variants" can have individual test expectations (i.e. marked as "expected to fail", "skip", etc.).

 There are four types of `TestQuery`: